danReynolds/route_builder/README.md

 );
 ```

-We want to make sure that we're always formatting our route names correctly across all the places in our app where we navigate to `ViewEmployeeMessage`.
+We want to make sure that we're always formatting our route names correctly across all the places in our app where we navigate to an employee message.
 That's where the `route_builder` package comes in.
 Route builder allows you to create and match routes by path, query parameters and arguments.

 Here is an example where we define some routes for managing employee messages using route builder: